tplinderoth/cichlids/callset/analysis_scripts/README.md

 	VCF:
 	Indexed VCF file.

-### Example for calculating allele information for a specific set of species.
+### Example for calculating allele frequencies for a specific set of species.
 First, gather the Sanger IDs for individuals within each species that you want to include in the allele frequency calculation:

 	./callsetTools.pl sampleID species ./example_files/species_list_fst.txt ./example_files/malawi_cichlids_v1_sample_table.txt > ./example_files/id_list_fst.txt